Microgateway Custom Resources

 The CR EnvoyHTTPFilter is an additional Envoy HTTP Filter resource that is added to those defined by the Airlock Microgateway.
 If a feature is available as a native Envoy HTTP filter but is missing in the Microgateway CRs, the CR EnvoyHTTPFilter can be used to prepend the native Envoy HTTP filter.
 For the CRs EnvoyHTTPFilter and EnvoyCluster, the Envoy configuration language must be used.

-For an example targeting debugging, see article Debugging with Envoy filters.
+For an example targeting debugging, see article Recording HTTP traffic.

 API reference